Start a chapter

 Don’t be afraid to organize with a small group.
 A formally organized group that meets regularly may attract new members more easily than a group still in the planning stages.

 Once the chapter has the required 10 memberships, you’ll need to elect a president and other officers.
 Your president or other chapter representative then becomes a voting member of the State Board, which meets quarterly.
-You will also need a treasurer who will be responsible for preparing a chapter financial report for the State Office on a quarterly basis.
+You will also need a treasurer who will be responsible for preparing a chapter financial report for the corporate office on a quarterly basis.
 Most chapters also choose a secretary, and chairpersons for programs, publicity, and other functions depending on your group’s size and scope of activity.
 You may write your own bylaws as long as they do not conflict with those of the state organization.
 In any event define and limit the terms of office.
 Try to place all non-officers on committees, to involve everyone and to help share responsibility for programs, outings, and administration.